Cystic fibrosis and pregnancy

 What causes CF?

 Parents can pass gene changes to their children.
 Sometimes a gene change can cause a gene to not work correctly.
 Sometimes it can cause birth defects or other health conditions.
 Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body.
 Birth defects can cause problems in overall health, how the body develops or how the body works.

-If you and your partner both carry the gene change for CF, your baby may get two CF gene changes (one from each of you) and have CF. About 1 in every 20 people is a CF carrier.
+If you and your partner are both CF carriers, your baby may get two CF gene changes (one from each of you) and have CF. About 1 in every 20 people is a CF carrier.
 If you and your partner are both CF carriers, there is a:

 - 3-in-4 chance (75 percent) that your baby won’t have CF

 - 1-in-2 chance (50 percent) that your child won’t have CF but will be a CF carrier

 - 1-in-4 chance (25 percent) that your child will have CF